Students of the Bible who lack experience of the Hebrew language and culture, may struggle to reach a proper understanding of the Holy Scriptures.

 The Christian Bible is founded on the Torah, the body of scripture known to non-Jews as the Old Testament, the Pentateuch or the Five Books of Moses.

-These texts were first translated from the original Hebrew to Aramaic, then from Aramaic to Greek, Greek to Latin and finally Latin to English.
+Modern versions of the Christian Bible are the end product of a series of translations.
+The first texts were translated from the original Hebrew to Aramaic, then from Aramaic to Greek, Greek to Latin and finally Latin to English.
 The full Bible has been translated into over 450 languages, parts of it into more than 2,000 languages.
 Continue reading →

 In the Information Age the word Google has entered the common lexicon.
 Need an answer?
 Google it.
 A mobile instant mine.
 Information now.
 It’s taken for granted; everything, everywhere all the time.